vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/context/README.md

 #### Default Context provider
 Rudimentary provides default Context implementation through `hr.yeti.rudimentary.server.context.DefaultContextProvider`.
 This default provider for now only manages application scoped instances which basically means there is only one object instance created per runtime.
+Currently, this is the only Context provider allowed.

 #### Test Context provider
 Rudimentary provides `hr.yeti.rudimentary.test.ContextMock` which you can use when writing test cases.